jjj33325/sbcfm-demo/README.md

 **Fig. 2** — Mel-spectrogram comparison across the seven categories, shown for the first sample of each.
-Rows, top to bottom: original recording, PixelSNAIL, MambaFoley, T-Foley, AudioLDM, I-CFM (independent coupling), OT-CFM (σ=0), SB-CFM. **SB-CFM tracks the original most closely of all systems** — it reproduces the onsets of transient sounds and the harmonic structure of tonal ones, where the discrete baseline blurs and the diffusion baselines add high-frequency artifacts.
+Rows, top to bottom: original recording, PixelSNAIL, MambaFoley, T-Foley, AudioLDM, I-CFM (independent coupling), OT-CFM (intra-class OT, σ=0), SB-CFM. **SB-CFM matches the Original most closely of all systems** — it reproduces the sharp onsets of transient categories and the harmonic and broadband structure of tonal and textured ones, where the discrete baseline blurs fine detail and the diffusion baselines add high-frequency artifacts.

 Every scene, three clips per system, plus the envelope-tracking overlays are on the [demo page](https://jjj33325.github.io/sbcfm-demo).